needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-Reflection.md

 | **Min Smoothness**            | Use the slider to set the minimum amount of surface smoothness at which HDRP performs SSR tracing.
 Lower values result in HDRP performing SSR tracing for less smooth GameObjects. |
 | **Smoothness Fade Start**     | Use the slider to set the smoothness value at which SSR reflections begin to fade out.
 Lower values result in HDRP fading out SSR reflections for less smooth GameObjects |
 | **Reflect Sky**               | Indicates whether HDRP should use SSR to handle sky reflection.
 If you disable this property, pixels that reflect the sky use the next level of the [reflection hierarchy](Reflection-in-HDRP.md#ReflectionHierarchy).<br />**Note**: SSR uses the depth buffer to calculate reflection and HDRP does not add transparent GameObjects to the depth buffer.
 If you enable this property, transparent GameObject that appear over the sky in the color buffer can cause visual artifacts and incorrect looking reflection.
 This is a common limitation for SSR techniques. |

+## Limitations

+To calculate SSR, HDRP reads a color buffer with a blurred mipmap generated during the previous frame.
+Depending on your [HDRP Asset](HDRP-Asset.md) settings, the content of this color buffer may vary.
+- With **Rough Refraction** enabled and **Distortion** disabled, the color buffer only includes transparent GameObjects that use the **BeforeRefraction** [Rendering Pass](Surface-Type.md).
+- With both **Rough Refraction** and **Distortion** enabled, the color buffer includes all transparent GameObjects.
+- With both **Rough Refraction** and **Distortion** disabled, the color buffer includes all transparent GameObjects.